 There can be only two real sources of hope – human or superhuman.
 Yes, it is true that humans find joy and comfort by looking at exceptional kindness, faithfulness, beauty, or strength in the animals.
 Even that has been a basis for hope, and at times it has become a reason for idolizing of some creatures.
 People in a desert had to recognize the significance of the camels.
 Lonely people living in a city found companionship and comfort in a dog or a cat.
 Those creatures fulfilled a need.
 A lonely woman comes back home and hopes to find her dog waiting to greet her.
 Or a man hopes to be able to take care of his birds.
 These, too, are little examples of hope, aren’t they?

 However, the kind of hope that can transform lives for masses of people in very significant ways – those kinds of hopes have to come from a source that the masses can look up to.
 There, hope has taken the form of a mass desire.
 Maybe it is hope for a change; a change that is not within the reach of any one individual to fulfill by himself or herself.
 Where there is a society and it continues, it had to have formed and continued with some hope.
-Without any hope, the society will crumble and fall into decay.
+Without any hope, a society will crumble and fall into decay.

 Every society had its God or Gods.
 It simply isn’t possible to have a society to find absolute satisfaction through its own efforts.
 Even if the greatest accomplishments could be made, it is in the nature of man to wonder about what lies beyond the present accomplishments.
 And it is not only about accomplishments.
 Humans have a capacity for the spiritual, a need for it, and minds that can be inquisitive in such pursuits.
 This fundamental reality cannot be detached from humans.
 Even the extremes of anxieties and comforts elicit thoughts of the spiritual.
 And where there is the spiritual, there always will be the question of hope.